Hans-Hermann Hoppe: On democracy

-Hoppe's book Democracy: The God That Failed, published in 2001, argues that democracy is a cause of civilizational decline.
+Hoppe's 2001 book Democracy: The God That Failed argues that democracy is a cause of civilizational decline.
 Passages in the book oppose universal suffrage and favor "natural elites".
 In the book, Hoppe blames democratic forms of government for various social and economic problems, and attributes democracy's failures to pressure groups which seek to increase government expenditures and regulations.
 Hoppe proposes alternatives and remedies, including secession, decentralization of government, and "complete freedom of contract, occupation, trade and migration".
 Hoppe argues that monarchy would preserve individual liberty more effectively than democracy.
 The book helped popularize Hoppe in the far-right, particularly a section of the book that called for the exclusion of political rivals.

 Janek Wasserman writes that Hoppe "reimagined the Austrian legacy as one of authoritarianism, conservatism, antidemocracy, and anti-Enlightenment".
 Steven Horwitz called the approaches of Hoppe and his Mises Institute colleague Joseph Salerno "a fascist fist in a libertarian glove".
 The political scientist George Hawley writes that Hoppe "may be the most important bridge between libertarianism and the Alt-Right".
-Hawley notes that Hoppe has argued that "libertarians must actually be radical conservatives", and that libertarians must favor a right to discrimination, including on the basis of race.
+Hawley notes that Hoppe has argued "libertarians must actually be radical conservatives", and that libertarians must favor a right to discrimination, including on the basis of race.

 In Hoppe's view, Wasserman writes, "the successes of the fin-de-siecle age—and the Austrian school—were not the product of liberal predominance or cosmopolitan virtues but of the ancien régime and its restrictive social order".
 Regarding democracy and the arts, Hoppe argued in 2013 that "democracy leads to the subversion and ultimately disappearance of the notion of beauty and universal standards of beauty.
 Beauty is swamped and submerged by so-called 'modern art'."